-You can bring an unlocked U.S. phone to Budapest.
-Check with your carrier for rates and availability and make your decision accordingly.
+You can bring an unlocked U.S. phone to Budapest (verify with your carrier that your phone is/can be unlocked).
+Check with your US carrier for rates and availability and make your decision accordingly.

 If you cannot or do not want to unlock a U.S. phone, you can purchase a simple feature phone in Budapest.
 Past participants recommend that you wait to purchase a cellphone and a cellphone plan until you have received your student ID because your ID will entitle you to a discount.
 You can also get a group discount if desired.
 One common cellphone provider is Vodaphone.
+Another local carrier 'Telenor' requires a Hungarian lease agreement, so you would have to factor that into your timing.
 In general, past participants spent about \$5-7 per week on their phone plans.
 Using the plan outside of Budapest was inordinately expensive-around \$1 per minute.
 You can recharge your cellphone minutes at any ATM.